What being 'British' means to the children of SJA

 At SJA we actively promote values, virtues and ethics that shape our pupils’ characters and moral perspectives.
 Whilst we may have specific lessons or assemblies that focus on the above aspects, it is the day-to-day relationships and culture of SJA that ensures that the above values are lived and breathed, and not just seen as an addition to our curriculum.

 Democracy is seen throughout the school.
-The importance of Laws, whether they are those that govern the class, the school, or the country, is consistently reinforced throughout the regular school day.
+The importance of laws, whether they are those that govern the class, the school, or the country, is consistently reinforced throughout the regular school day.
 Their importance is also seen when dealing with behaviour and through school assemblies.
-Pupils have the opportunity to have their voices heard through our Pupil Council, Charity Committee, pupil questionnaires (general, PE and ICT) and the Pupil SEF.
-Pupils are elected by their peers for Pupil Council and for Colour Captains.
-Whole School Assemblies have included topics such as democracy in the UK; other forms of government including apartheid; royalty and dictatorship.
+Pupils have the opportunity to have their voices heard through our Pupil Council, Charity Committee and pupil questionnaires (general, PE and ICT) .
+Pupils are elected by their peers for Pupil Council we also have Colour Captains in year 6.
+Whole School Assemblies have included topics such as democracy in the UK.
+Other forms of government such as apartheid; royalty and dictatorship are also explored with the children.
 As part of the Roman and Greek topics, pupils study Athenian democracy and Roman law.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-As a school we empower pupils to make choices safely, through the provision of boundaries and a safe environment.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our E-Safety and PSHE lessons.
+As anacademy we empower pupils to make choices safely, through the provision of boundaries and a safe environment.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our online safety and PSHE lessons.
 Whether it is through choice of challenge, of how they record learning, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.
-In Autumn 2014 we introduced a debating club to allow pupils to develop their own ideas and debate them with others.
-Our Rights and Responsibilities is based on the UNICEF rights respecting schools agenda.

-This is achieved through enhancing pupils’ understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity, including our annual visit and link with an ethnically diverse school in Croydon.
+This is achieved through enhancing pupils’ understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.

 Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and PSHE.